We have listed some frequently asked questions below.

 Issues should initially be raised with the the child’s Form Tutor or class teacher.

 The uniform list is available with approximate costings.
-Purchased new from Schoolwear Solutions, our uniform suppliers, the full uniform will cost somewhere between £150 and £300.
-However many parents will take advantage of our Friends of Hollygirt second hand uniform shop for some items which offers fantastic value for money, especially when children are growing quickly.
+Purchased new from Schoolwear Solutions, our uniform suppliers, the full uniform will cost somewhere between £250 and £400.
+However many parents will take advantage of our Friends of Hollygirt Second Hand Uniform Shop for some items which offers fantastic value for money, especially when children are growing quickly.

-For the first two terms in the academic year we are privileged to be able to use the Nottingham University Sports Hall for games lessons for all children in Years 3 to 11.
+For the first two terms in the academic year we are privileged to be able to use the David Ross Sports Village at Nottingham University for all children in Years 3 to 11.
 In the Summer Term, we use the field at Nottingham University’s Highfields Sports Complex.

 Junior School pupils from Years 1 to 6 use the Ken Martin Leisure Centre for swimming lessons.